allardjun/MCSBBootcampDry/Day 1/git-lecture.md

 In bootcamp wet, you kept a record of what you did in a lab notebook.
 Why?

+* Because I told you to
+* Reproducibility
+* So you remember what you did
+* Help you compose write up

 All those reasons also apply to code.
 In fact, we should strive to meet an even higher standard for code than we can for lab work, as results don't depend on anything outside of our control (code may have bugs, but it will at least have the same bug every time).

 It is possible (and is now easy) to have perfect reproducibility for results of coding projects.
 This is not yet the standard for scientific publication, but I think it soon will be (and *should* be the standard we all strive for).